yuvraj-singh7555/Linux-Essentials/APT-Commands.md

    ```
    apt-cache policy <package-name>
    ```
-   Shows the installed and available versions of a package, including repository sources.
+   Shows the installed and available versions of the package, including repository sources.

 7. Update and Upgrade Packages